wp-plugins/wp-rss-aggregator/readme.txt

 = 3.5.1 (2013-11-09) =
 * Enhanced: Increased compatibility with RSS sources.
+* Fixed bug: Pagination not working on home page

 = 3.5 (2013-11-6) =
 * New Feature: Can delete feed items for a particular source